 Get a school routine worked out and start following it in the weeks leading up to that first day.
 Get up at a set time, have breakfast, get dressed, whatever the routine will be.
 Stick to it and because you’ve had a few weeks of practice, you will also have the chance to tweak the schedule as you’re definitely going to find things that don’t work.
 Once you find a routine that’s going to work for you and your child, create a visual schedule to make transitions easier.

 Social stories are invaluable.
-You can talk about the day and what happens at school or you could even make a book with lots of photos of the school and what the school day will look like.
+You can talk about the day and what happens at school or you could even make a book with lots of photos of the school and what the back to school day will look like.

 Food and eating can be a particularly tricky situation for children on the spectrum.
 There will be set meal times and children will be expected to eat in allocated areas with a lunchbox.
 Some schools will also set rules on what food and drink can and can’t be brought to school.
 Allow your child to get used to eating a packed lunch out of their lunchbox and drinking from their drink bottle.
 Pack food they are well familiar with, is easy for your child to handle and unwrap… Stick to what they know.